aldolat/posts-in-sidebar/readme.txt

 * cache the output of the widget to save queries to the database;
 * ... and much more.

-The powerful WordPress' class `WP_Query` is at your fingertips with this plugin.
+The powerful WordPress class `WP_Query` is at your fingertips with this plugin.
 To understand what this plugin can do, take a look at this [Codex page](https://codex.wordpress.org/Class_Reference/WP_Query): almost all these functions are already included in Posts in Sidebar.

 This plugin is [free software](https://en.wikipedia.org/wiki/Free_software) and it's developed with many efforts: a donation is very appreciated.